-The following blog post was contributed by the BV Museum’s 2020-21 Oral History Intern, Ryan McKenney.
+The following blog post was contributed by the BV Museum’s 2020-21 Oral History Intern, Cassandra McKenney.

 The communities of the Bulkley Valley have so many stories and perspectives that have never been recorded or publicly shared.
 Oral history interviews give us an opportunity to capture these voices and archive them for future research or exhibitions.
 The Bulkley Valley Museum’s recent Oral History Project started as a continuously expanding list of people who might be able to share these stories.
 Eventually after several years, the list became long enough to apply for a grant to buy equipment and hire someone to both record these people and prepare for more interviews in the future.